karinchung/chatr/README.md

 Ruby, Rails 5, jQuery, Javascript, HTML, CSS, Postgresql, Heroku

-## Remaining Bugs
+## Remaining Updates/Fixes

-* Doesn't check for duplicate emails
-	* active record validation
-* Message box size and max size of all messages
-	*	getting an error message when there is no messenger box on the page
+* Will check for duplicate emails but needs a better alert to the user to let them know why their sign up failed.
+Need minimum requirements for sign up.
 * User can create a group with no name
+* Not a real-time messaging app.